 The paper was published by two neurosurgeons who opted to recommend high doses of Omega-3 fish oil supplements as an alternative to traditional anti-inflammatories in their patients who complained of back or neck pain caused by a disc problem.

 The researchers recommended that the participants in their study consumed 1200mg of Omega-3 fish oil per day.
-As most Omega-3 supplements come in 300mg capsules, this is the equivalent of around 4 capsules (always check the label).
+As most Omega-3 supplements come in 300mg capsules, this is the equivalent of around 4 capsules (always check the label) from most brands.

-The results were measured after an average of 75 days and were astounding:
+The results were measured after an average of 75 days and were very interesting:

 - 59% of individuals had decided to stop taking their prescription pain medications because their symptoms had reduced so much